TULiberalArts/History/pages/student-life.md

 <details>
   <summary><strong>The Marvin Wachman Fellowship in Force and Diplomacy</strong></summary>
-<p>To be awarded to a Temple University graduate student in the history of U.S. foreign relations.</p>
+<p>To be awarded to Temple University graduate students in the history of U.S. foreign relations.
+Direct questions or applications should contact Dr. Alan McPherson.
+The deadline for spring awards is March 1.</p>
 </details>

 <details>